-A maybe a little too big of a part of preparing our move to Sweden, was of course researching trails and routes.
+A big of a part of preparing our move to Sweden, was of course researching trails and routes.
 We read all the articles and blogs on bikepacking and gravel cycling is Sweden that we could find.
-Honestly, we were a little taken back by how little we could find.
 The endless gravel roads, easy camping rules and extensive nature reserves surely called for bikepacking adventures.

 At every little snippet that we found one name kept popping up in particular: Michael O’Dwyer.
 An Irish guy living in Stockholm and sharing tons of amazing routes.
 Together with Björn Merlin he collects the best routes and shares them on their platform @bikepackingsweden.
 One of the rides they created – as part of the Local Overnighter Project by bikepacking.com – was the Wilder Side of Stockholm.
 A wilder side that we were eager to get to know.

 In this second write-up (first one here) of our favorite Swedish Bikepacking Routes, we’ll tell you all about our overnighter Wilder Side of Stockholm.
 A story about our ride, with some practical tips and additional information.
 At the bottom of the page you’ll find the gpx in komoot.

-After an eight hour bus ride with the bikes on the back of the bus we finally reached our destination.
-More than 650 kilometers up north, we found ourselves in the capital of Sweden, Stockholm.
+After an eight-hour bus ride with the bikes on the back of the bus we finally reached our destination.
+More than 650 kilometres up north, we found ourselves in the capital of Sweden, Stockholm.
 Scandinavia’s largest city is one of the nicest in Europe; idyllically situated at an archipelago of fourteen islands and with centuries-old architectonical beauty.